-Celebrating over ten years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.
+Celebrating almost 20 years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.

 New to camp?
 Please read our Frequently Asked Questions listed below